sudoTinaW/blog/_posts/2021-01-09-quick-sort.md

 - The below template is one of the quick sort templates.

-  - Pivot must be an element in the array, otherwise it may lead to data range can not get smaller for every recursive call.
+  - Pivot must be an element in the array, otherwise data range might not get smaller for every recursive call.

-  - We have to make sure`i` and `j` will cross after every recursion call so that we can decrease the recursive call's data range.
+  - We have to make sure`i` and `j` will cross after every recursive call so that we can decrease the recursive call's data range.

   - ###### 4 cases of the stop position